mfarabee/Bowl/README.md

 	- Depth
 		Depth of bowl (assumes to of bowl is at Z=0.0)
 - Tool
-	- Diameter
-		Diameter of round nose cutter
+	- Diameter: Diameter of round nose cutter
-	- Rough Cut
-		Depth for roughing passes
+	- Rough Cut:  Depth for roughing passes
-	- Finish Cut
-		Depth for final finish pass.
+	- Finish Cut:  Depth for final finish pass.
 		If set to "0", no finish pass will take place.
-	- Rough Step
-		Distance the cutter will move within a pass as a
+	- Rough Step:  Distance the cutter will move within a pass as a
 		% of tool diameter.
 50% would move the tool half the tool diameter for each step during each roughing pass.
 		1-100% are valid inputs.
-	- Finish Step
-		Distance the cutter will move within a pass as a
+	- Finish Step:  Distance the cutter will move within a pass as a
 		% of tool diameter.
 50% would move the tool half the tool diameter for each step during the finishing pass.
 		1-100% are valid inputs.